 - where their attention wavered

-- whether they found the characters/dialogue believable, likeable, sympathetic, etc.
+- whether they found the characters and/or dialogue believable, likeable, sympathetic, etc.

 1. Be honest –